 Internet Of Things

-The electronics industry as a whole has been increasingly embracing the Internet of Things (IoT) sphere.
+The electronics industry has been increasingly embracing the Internet of Things (IoT) sphere.
 This is the interconnection of different pieces of equipment and appliances that are connected through an internet connection.

-The electronics manufacturing industry has been leveraging this technology in a variety of ways, each of which has had unique benefits.
-Prominent among these has been cost reduction, product innovation, increased efficiency, and improved safety.
+The electronics manufacturing industry has been leveraging this technology in various ways, each of which has had unique benefits.
+Prominent among these have been cost reduction, product innovation, increased efficiency, and improved safety.

-The development of this has been driven by three pre-existing technologies, with the internet being the most obvious.
-Alongside this has been cloud computing and smaller sensors, which have allowed more devices to be quickly and easily interconnected.
+This development has been driven by three pre-existing technologies, with the internet being the most obvious.
+Alongside this, cloud computing and smaller sensors have allowed more devices to be quickly and easily interconnected.

-The majority of businesses have been able to make informed decisions based on the real-time information that these devices can provide.
+Most businesses have made informed decisions based on the real-time information these devices can provide.
 Coupled with other technological innovations, this can help drive more efficient short-term and long-term decisions.

 Equipment breakdown can wreak havoc with a company’s production schedule.
-This results in a significant loss in revenues, especially when repairs may take a large amount of time.
+This results in a significant revenue loss, especially when repairs may take a considerable amount of time.
 This can make prevention a priority for the majority of businesses.

 One of the more increasingly common ways of doing so has been with predictive maintenance.
-This has been done with a variety of technologies, depending on which equipment a company is using.
-The widespread adoption of this technology has had a domino effect on a variety of areas.
+This has been done with various technologies, depending on which equipment a company uses.
+The widespread adoption of this technology has had a domino effect on various areas.

-While avoiding the costs associated with downtime is obvious, there are a few other savings.
-Chief among these is a reduced maintenance and repair cost, which is enhanced by equipment being more long-lasting.
+While avoiding the costs associated with downtime is evident, there are a few other savings.
+Among these is a reduced maintenance and repair cost, which is enhanced by long-lasting equipment.